UCAS code: A100

 The UCAS code for Imperial College London is I50.

-All applications which include choices for medicine must be submitted to UCAS by 18.00 (UK time) on 15 October 2016 for entry in October 2017.
+All applications which include choices for medicine at Imperial must be submitted to UCAS by 18.00 (UK time) on 15 October 2016 for entry in October 2017.

 Students at a school/college registered with UCAS